Olympics-Sailing-Golds for Australia and Britain in 470 class | Sports-Games

 The 2016 runners-up avoided the tussle behind them as crews from Sweden, Spain, New Zealand and Britain battled it out.
 The Swedes managed to keep pace with the Australians as they made their break, coming out on top in their battle with the Spaniards to finish second in the medal race as well as in the overall standings to take silver.

-"We had a good start, we obviously were back at the start but halfway up the beat, we realized we could be in a good position to actually do well in the race.
+"We had a good start, we obviously were back at the start but halfway up the beat we realised we could be in a good position to actually do well in the race.
 Typical of our nature, we threw (away) a bit of the game plan and tried to win the race," he added.
-The 2016 runners-up avoided the tussle behind them as crews from Sweden, Spain, New Zealand, and Britain battled it out.
+The 2016 runners-up avoided the tussle behind them as crews from Sweden, Spain, New Zealand and Britain battled it out.

 The Swedes managed to keep pace with the Australians as they made their break, coming out on top in their battle with the Spaniards to finish second in the medal race as well as in the overall standings to take silver.
-In the women's race, Britain's Mills, racing with a new partner in McIntyre, successfully defended the Olympic title she won in Rio as the Poles just managed to edge the French team in the race for second place in the overall standings after a superb final spurt.
+In the women's race, Britain's Mills, racing with a new partner in McIntyre, successfully defended the Olympic title she won in Rio as the Poles managed to edge the French team in the race for second in the overall standings.

+The French crew lodged a protest which was dismissed, and the medal result stood.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)